yamasite/agora-web-sdk-tutorial-en-us/content/video-capture-render.md

     }
     ```

-3. Call `createCameraVideoTrack` to create a camera video track and call the member method `play` to render the vide by a DOM element.
+3. Call `createCameraVideoTrack` to create a camera video track and call the member method `play` to render the video by a DOM element.

     > The track in the SDK is similar to the [track](https://developer.mozilla.org/zh-CN/docs/Web/API/MediaStreamTrack) in WebRTC.
 A track represents a specific video or audio source.
 Agora RTC SDK makes abstractions of video and audio tracks from different sources and defines different kinds of tracks, such as camera video track, screen video track, and custom video track.